nextauthjs/docs/docs/configuration/initialization.md

 :::tip
 Since this is a catch-all route, remember to check what kind of NextAuth.js "action" is running.
 Compare the REST API with the `req.query.nextauth` parameter.

-For example to execute something on the "callback" action when the request is a POST method, you can check for `req.query.nextauth.includes("callback") && req.mehod === "POST"`
+For example to execute something on the "callback" action when the request is a POST method, you can check for `req.query.nextauth.includes("callback") && req.method === "POST"`
 :::

 :::note